-What Are Mechanical Properties of Metals?
+What Are the Mechanical Properties of Metals?

 Often welded structures and products are subject to a certain amount of force.
 How can one ensure that his welding work does not fail under pressure?
 While it is important to know how to set up an arc and handle electrodes, understanding the mechanical properties of the material being used can ensure the strongest, toughest weld possible.